sara-marolt/sara-marolt.github.io/research/index.md

 - Built GAM models in R to examine diel vertical migration
 - Investigated seabird–prey interactions in pelagic systems

+**Awards**
+Student scholarship from the **Palm foundation** for Scientific Research for the work completed on my thesis.

+**Thesis Day Selected Presenter** - one of five students chosen across all bachelor's and master's thesis projects to present thesis findings.

+**Conference**
+4 World Seabird Conference, Tasmania

+Selected to hold an **oral presentation** on my Master’s Thesis ‘Seabird- mediated spatiotemporal dynamics of pelagic fish in the Baltic Sea’ under the theme **Foraging Ecology**.

 ---

 ## Reserves Intern